lsst-sqre/sqr-004/index.rst

 in this document we use three representational examples:

 talk
-   A presentation where there are multiple source materials,
+   A presentation where there are multiple source materials, such as a video of the talk, and a slide presentation.

 poster
    A presentation where there is a single source material but perhaps